lesean08/Full-Stack-Application/frontend/shopping-app/README.md

 On my backend I set up my CRUD Functionality.
 I did do my authenication.
 I set up my dependicies in Mongodb Data base set up my products page.

 I learned a lot on this journey which was definately a struggle.
 I cried so hard this morning I didnt know if I was going to be able to present my page but I pulled through.
 I will continue to work on this project because its so much I want to finish with this.
 Thank you so much for be a great insturtor.

+I have my back and front end working, Prices and images with descriptions are showing up.
+I need to work on my cart and my blog.
+I also want to do a sign up page which I only have a login.